sometheasiekswx/Mandelbrot-SplashKit/README.md

 ## Features

-- Zoom In & Out:
+- Zoom In & Out: Right click to Zoom In and Left Click to Zoom Out

 ## To Compile & Run:
 ### Linux/Mac: